Akshit-Shukla/asic-design-class/README.md

 The output of each instruction is shown in the images below:

+#**Note : We can notice some discrepency the above two images as the verilog code availabe is not designed in agreement to the ISA used to by us in the first program.**

 `ADD R6, R2, R1`

 The waveform for the above command using the provided verilog code is given below: